Housing standards as a strategic determinant of health

 1. health inequalities between persons living in the strategy area;

-1. the achievement of sustainable development
+1. the achievement of sustainable development.

-Strategic authorities will therefore need to consider how their spatial plans will comply with the Health Duty in the Devolution Bill.
+Strategic authorities will therefore need to consider how their spatial development plans will comply with the Health Duty in the Devolution Act.
 Furthermore, local plans within a strategic authority area must be in ‘general conformity’ with the SDS.
 This means SDS or Local Plan policies which address key health determinants, including housing and infrastructure requirements, must be written in a way that will contribute to meeting the health duty.

 Building on existing good practice

-Last year, the TCPA produced guidance for local planning authorities in England, collating local policies which embed a strong approach towards Healthy Homes and healthy placemaking, and positively seek to promote health improvement.
 In order to ensure compliance with the new duty, the TCPA would also recommend the application of Health Impact Assessment (HIA, e.g. Public Health Wales) or Health Equity Impact Assessment (HEIA, e.g. West Midlands Combined Authority bus transit HEIA).
-HIAs are vital to appraise, refine and monitor the impacts of the SDS and Local Plan policies for the health of local people.
+HIAs are vital to appraise, refine and monitor the impacts of SDS and Local Plan policies to the health of local people.

 Further links